-The protein content was determined following the method described by González López et al., (2010), which is a modification of the Lowry method, with BSA (Bovine serum albumin) as the standard.
-The saponifiable lipids content (SLs, fatty acids) from Scenedesmus sp. was determined by direct transesterification of the microalgal biomass with methanol: acetyl chloride (10:0.5 v/v) to transform all the SLs into fatty acid methyl esters (FAMEs).
+The protein content was determined following the method described by González López et al. [10], which is a modification of the Lowry method, with BSA (Bovine serum albumin) as the standard.
+The saponifiable lipids content (SLs, fatty acids) from Scenedesmus sp. was determined by direct transesterification of the microalgal biomass with methanol: acetyl chloride (10:0.5 ν/v) to transform all the SLs into fatty acid methyl esters (FAMEs).
 The FAMEs were then analysed by gas chromatography using an Agilent Technologies 6890 gas chromatograph (Avondale, PA, USA).
-More details regarding the method have been described by Navarro López et al., (2015).
-The total lipids were determined using the Kochert (1978) method obtaining the extract with chloroform: methanol (2:1 v/v).
-The total ash content was determined by incineration of a representative 0.5 g sample in an oven at 500 °C for 24 h while the carbohydrate content (%) was determined as the difference between 100 and the sum of the percentages of the other fractions (ashes, protein and lipids) (Camacho-Rodríguez et al., 2014).
+More details regarding the method have been described by Navarro López et al. [17].
+The total lipids were determined using the Kochert (1978) method obtaining the extract with chloroform: methanol (2:1 ν/ν).
+The total ash content was determined by incineration of a representative 0.5 g sample in an oven at 500 °C for 24 h while the carbohydrate content (%) was determined as the difference between 100 and the sum of the percentages of the other fractions (ash, protein and lipids) [5].